Statement by Reserve Bank Governor Graeme Wheeler:

 The Reserve Bank today left the Official Cash Rate (OCR) unchanged at 1.75 percent.

-House price inflation has moderated, and in part reflects loan-to-value ratio restrictions and tighter lending conditions.
-It is uncertain whether this moderation will be sustained given the continued imbalance between supply and demand.
+House price inflation has moderated further, especially in Auckland.
+The slowdown in house price inflation partly reflects loan-to-value ratio restrictions, and tighter lending conditions.
+This moderation is projected to continue, although there is a risk of resurgence given the on-going imbalance between supply and demand.